Providing a decent home aquarium for the pet fish in the world is key to their well-being and overall health.

 Get a small aquarium heater as the Betta is a tropical fish.

 The lid doesn’t have a hole for the cord of a heater, so you may need to modify it (drill a little hole, nothing more).

-I’d buy this tank if I wanted a gorgeous centerpiece for my room or a stylish addition for my overall neo interior design.
+I’d buy this aquarium starter kit for my Betta fish if I wanted a gorgeous centerpiece for my room or a stylish addition for my overall Neo-interior design.

-Nothing beats the design, and the tank has a sturdy build.
-Suitable for a single betta with a couple of shrimp or snails.Advantages:
+Nothing beats the design, and the fish tank has a sturdy build.
+The smaller version would be suitable for a single Betta with a couple of shrimp or snails.Advantages: